-In this article, we’ll get you started in the right direction for producing a storyboard that helps you build your next elearning project quickly and efficiently.
+In this article, we’ll get you started in the right direction for producing a storyboard that helps you build your next elearning or instructional design project quickly and efficiently.
 Let’s start with the what, who, when, where, and why of elearning storyboarding.
 After that, we’ll take a close look at how to create an elearning storyboard.

 Get our free eLearning storyboard template today!

 One of the best ways to start storyboarding is to skip the formatting and jump straight into it with a pre-formatted PowerPoint template.
 Instructions and tips included!

 Storyboards for elearning and instructional design: The basics you must know

 In multimedia fields such as movies, TV, animation, and elearning, a storyboard is a document that provides direction for the development of the desired end result.
 For example, in elearning, a storyboard provides slide-specific information about things like the graphics that will be used, the voice over and on-screen text, and interactions that may be present.

 As the spot where thinking happens before production begins, the storyboard:

 - Lays out the flow and sequence of the program based on a script